MooseElkingtons/mutinyirc/README.md

 mutinyirc
 =========

-extensible IRC plugin which only includes the bare essentials.
+extensible IRC plugin with a simple, yet elegant design.